doableware/djongo/docs/index.md

+---
-# Django and MongoDB connector
+title: Django and MongoDB connector
+permalink: "/"
+---

 Use MongoDB as a backend database for your Django project, without changing the Django ORM.
 Use the Django Admin app to add and modify documents in MongoDB.

 ## Usage